Noroff-FEU-Assignments/project-exam-2-rebekkarustad/README.md

 - Keeping to plan.
 As always, keeping to the plan is not easy, especially with life going on.
 Some things took longer than expected, but I got there in the end.

 - Hooks.
-I know that I have reused some of the code a lot and could probably make more of them into hooks, but I had a lot of issues with understanding it correctly, which is something I really have to work on in the future, as it is beneficial.
+I know that I have reused some of the code a lot and could definitely make more of them into hooks, but I had a lot of issues with understanding it correctly, which is something I really have to work on in the future, as it is beneficial.

 ## Next time